nikhgupta/scrapix/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+1. Check if `mechanize` can be used instead of `capybara + poltergeist` combination for scraping Google Images.